-8. The Members of the Committee will be guided as regards matters of law by Parts I and II of the Assembly resolution of March 11th, 1932, and as regards matters of fact by the findings set out in the first eight chapters of the report of the Commission of Enquiry.
-As regards the solutions to be considered, they will seek them, in conformity with paragraph 4 of the Resolution, on the basis of the principles and conclusions set out in Chapter IX of the report of the Commission of Enquiry, applying them to events which have developed.
+The Members of the Negotiations Com-8.
+The Members of the Committee will be guided as regards matters of law by Parts I mittee will be guided as regards matters of law by Parts I and II of the Assembly resolution and II of the Assembly resolution of March of March 11th, 1932, and as regards matters 11th, 1932, and as regards matters of fact by the findings set out in the first eight chapters of fact by the findings set out in the first eight chapters of the report of the Commission of of the report of the Commission of Enquiry.
+Enquiry.
+As regards the solutions to be con-sidered, they will seek them on the basis of As regards the solutions to be considered, they will seek them, in conformity with paragraph 4 the principles set out in Chapter IX of the of the Resolution, on the basis of the principles report of the Commission of Enquiry and having and conclusions set out in Chapter IX of the regard to the suggestions made in Chapter X report of the Commission of Enquiry, applying them to events which have developed.